benchopt/benchopt/doc/how.rst

 Sometimes one wants to test the solvers for variants of the same dataset.
 For example, one may want to change the dataset size, the noise level, etc.
-To be able to specify parameters to get a dataset you can use a class attribute called `parameters`.
-This parameter must be a dictionary whose keys can be passed to the `__init__` of the class.
+To be able to specify parameters to get a dataset, you can use a class attribute called ``parameters``.
+This parameter must be a dictionary whose keys can be passed to the ``__init__`` of the class.
 Then benchopt will automatically allow you to test all combinations of parameters.

 .. literalinclude:: ../benchopt/tests/test_benchmarks/dummy_benchmark/datasets/simulated.py